 Am I allowed to resubmit a new video AFTER submitting my original video?

-- No. In order to best simulate a live audition, ONLY ONE submission is allowed.
+- In order to best simulate a live audition, ONLY ONE submission is allowed.
+You may not submit a new video after the deadline.
 This would be considered a re-audition, otherwise.

 May I switch to a LIVE audition from a VIDEO audition, or vice versa?